BE A PART OF HISTORY-SAVE PIONEER HALL

 In 1900, Orlando Wells Grant built the building that is now Pioneer Hall.
 He actually wore ivory-handled guns on each hip.
 A true “booster for Ketchikan” who spearheaded the townsite development, Six Shooter enticed the US Customs Service to move from Mary Island to Ketchikan and occupy the now Pioneer Hall.

-Forget Me Not Level- $25-$999.00
+Forget Me Not Level- $200-$999.00 Help Buy Some Paint!

 Five light blue petals with a yellow center, the forget-me-not is Alaska’s State Flower.
 To Pioneers of Alaska, the petals symbolize the pioneer character- hardiness, integrity, tolerance, industry and love for all.